MEDSsnowtoday/.github/profile/README.md

 ## Contributing

 Suggestions for improvements to the code or documentation is welcome and encouraged.
-Please submit questions, comments, or code via issues or pull requests on either of the repositories.
-Contact the creators of this project organization via the student's GitHub links listed below.
+Please submit questions, comments, or code via issues or pull requests on the relevant repository, or contact the creators of this project organization via GitHub links listed in the *Students* section below.

 **Students**